 Sleep apnea is a common disorder that causes a person to stop repeatedly breathing throughout the night.
 This is dangerous because your brain and body may not get enough oxygen.

-Your dentist may recommend a sleep study to diagnose sleep apnea.
+Your dentist may recommend a sleep study from a sleep specialist to diagnose sleep apnea.
 This study monitors your sleep stages, breathing, blood oxygen level, and other important details throughout the night.
-Your dentist will review the results to determine the cause of your sleep apnea.
+Your dentist will review these results to determine the cause of your sleep apnea.

 Here are the most common symptoms that determine you may be suffering from sleep apnea:

 One of the common symptoms of sleep apnea is morning headaches.
 When you stop breathing throughout the night, it puts additional pressure on your sinuses, making it difficult to breathe.
 When you wake up in the morning, you may notice your headaches and feels congested.